Get started with the .NET Framework

 To develop .NET Framework apps or components, do the following:

 If it's not preinstalled on your operating system, install the version of the .NET Framework that your app will target.
-The most recent production version is the .NET Framework 4.7, which is preinstalled on Windows 10 Creators Update and is available for download on earlier versions of the Windows operating system.
+The most recent production version is the .NET Framework 4.7.2.
+It is preinstalled on Windows 10 April 2018 Update and Windows 10 October 2018 Update, and it is available for download on earlier versions of the Windows operating system.
 For .NET Framework system requirements, see System Requirements.
 For information on installing other versions of the .NET Framework, see Installation Guide.
 Additional .NET Framework packages are released out of band, which means that they're released on a rolling basis outside of any regular or scheduled release cycle.
 For information about these packages, see The .NET Framework and Out-of-Band Releases.

 Select and install the development environment to use to create your apps and that supports your selected programming language or languages.
 The Microsoft integrated development environment (IDE) for .NET Framework apps is Visual Studio.
 It's available in a number of editions.